 What Is Aid and Attendance?

 Aid and Attendance (A&A) is an enhanced pension benefit for wartime veterans and their surviving spouses who need help with everyday activities.
 It's not a separate program.
-It's an additional amount added to the base VA pension.
+Qualifying for it raises the Maximum Annual Pension Rate (MAPR), the ceiling Congress sets on your whole VA pension, from $17,441 to $29,093 a year for a veteran with no dependents.

 You may qualify if you need help with activities like: